joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 <div>

-As explained previously, the Filter Workbench application uses an instance of the FilterWorkbenchController class (hereafter referred to as the “controller instance”), which performs the actual task of applying filters to the selected visual object.
+As explained previously, the Filter Workbench application uses an instance of the FilterWorkbenchController class (hereafter referred to as the "controller instance"), which performs the actual task of applying filters to the selected visual object.
 Before the controller instance can apply a filter, it first needs to know what image or visual content the filter should be applied to.
 When the user selects an image, the application calls the `setFilterTarget()` method in